GenomicsAotearoa/methods-and-musings/metagenomic_ont/4_read_mapping.md

 [Correction]_[Sample]_[Assembly tool].fna
 ```

 So that they are easier to handle in `bash` loops.
-Before mapping, I will use `seqmagick` to remove some short contigs (defined here as under 5 kbp) in order to remove some shrapnel from the binning process.
+Before mapping, I will use `seqmagick` to filter out short contigs (defined here as under 5 kbp) in order to remove some shrapnel from the binning process.

 ```bash
 for i in S4R3 S5R2 S6R1;